 c.
 Which intermediate certificate do you want to use?
-Advanced b.
-Which Server SSL profile do you want to use?
+Advanced

-If your implementation requires an intermediate or chain certificate, select the appropriate certificate.
+If your implementation requires an intermediate or chain certificate, select the appropriate certificate from the list.
 Immediate certificates are intended to create a chain of trust between the CA that signed the certificate and the CA that is already trusted by the recipient of the certificate.
 This allows the recipient to verify the validity of the certificates presented, even when the signing CA is unknown.